Codifica

 Codifica defines a small set of artifacts and conventions:

-codifica.json: project-level configuration and constraints (conventions, allowed operations, optional metadata).work.md: the append-friendly project state file where tasks, acceptance criteria, review notes, and state transitions are recorded.
+codifica.json: project-level configuration — protocol version, state file locations, agent permissions, file scope rules, and runtime constraints.work.md: the shared state file where tasks, acceptance criteria, review notes, execution logs, and state transitions are recorded.
+Can be split across multiple files for scalability.

 A typical task entry records: